elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

 ## Custom Properties

 NLog supports custom properties like most other logging frameworks.
 With custom properties, you can log additional key/value pairs with every log message.
 The elmah.io appender for NLog, supports [custom properties](http://docs.elmah.io/logging-custom-data/) as well.
-Properties are persisted along side every log message in elmah.io and searchable if [named correctly](http://localhost:8000/logging-custom-data/#searching-custom-data).
+Properties are persisted alongside every log message in elmah.io and searchable if [named correctly](http://localhost:8000/logging-custom-data/#searching-custom-data).

 To log custom properties with NLog and elmah.io, you need to use an overload of each logging-method that takes a `LogEventInfo` object as parameter: